db-ui/evaluations/variable-fonts/README.md

 This is a repo with information how variable fonts are structured and how to build/use/manipulate them.

 Spoiler: At the moment (2024-08-21) there aren't much information about the technical approach.
-Furthermore, the capabilities of creating it via open source tool is kind of hard.
+Furthermore, the capabilities of creating it via open source tools is kind of hard.

 ## The basics